mysterious-ranger301/xtraMathCheat/README.md

 causing it to focus on that, and the rest, you probably know!
 It will automatically do the questions for you, and when it's on the new mode thing, it will stay quiet until it sees the numbers in the question again.
+Just to let you know, there is a 2% chance that the program will purposefully enter a question incorrect, just for your teachers to think it's you.
-To stop the program, put your cursor on the top-left side of the screen, and it should activate the PyAutoGUI.FailsafeException, causing the program to stop.
+To stop the program,
+put your cursor on the top-left side of the screen, and it should activate the PyAutoGUI.FailsafeException, causing the program to stop.
 (If it doesn't work, click on the terminal window and press Ctrl+C, and it will stop).